-Either way is fine, just know that there is no reason to hike up and over the isolated ridge that parallels the Scott’s Lake Trail (north of the zig-zag ridge).
+Either way is fine.
+Just know that there’s no reason to hike up and over the isolated ridge that parallels the Scott’s Lake Trail (north of the zig-zag ridge).

-Once you reach the Scott’s Lake Trail, continue hiking along it all the way back to the Big Meadow Trailhead and parking area.
+Once you reach the Scott’s Lake Trail, continue hiking along it down to the Big Meadow Trailhead and parking area.

 Be mindful of your steps when hiking along any of the cliffs.
 There are numerous tripping and slipping hazards along the edge.
 Also, the terrain in this area is primarily composed of unpredictable volcanic rock and decomposing granite.

 Whenever you hike off-trail, do everything possible to minimize your impact on the land.